Things to do in Seville in 1 day

 cultura

 Perhaps because of this name, it does not stand out in the same way as everyone knows it today: “Las Setas de Sevilla” (the Seville Mushrooms).
-In the heart of the historic centre of Seville, the wooden structure by Jürgen Mayer created in 2010 forms a unique habitat to see in Seville.
+In the heart of the historic centre of Seville, the wooden structure by Jürgen Mayer created in 2010 forms a unique habitat , a top visit among the things to do in Seville.

 Las Setas (or Metropol Parasol, its original name) were built to revitalise a square with a historic market, demolished by the city’s development.
 After many years of neglect in the area, in 2004 it was proposed to create a new space to revitalise the area and give it back the splendour it deserves.

 And of course they have succeeded: it has become an icon of modern Seville, as well as an epicentre of tourism, gastronomy and enjoyment for the people of Seville.
-It has a renovated food market, numerous restaurants both in Las Setas and in the surrounding area, as well as an upper walkway where you will find the best panoramic views to see in Seville.
+It has a renovated food market, numerous restaurants both in Las Setas and in the surrounding area, as well as an upper walkway where you will find the best panoramic views of the city.

 For the Semana Santa faithful, these streets are very special: Plaza de La Campana is the start of the Carrera Oficial, the obligatory route for all the brotherhoods during their penitential procession.
 It continues along Calle Sierpes towards the Cathedral, giving rise to a long, highly decorated avenue during Holy Week.